 Simply stopping drinking may not sound all that difficult.
 Some heavy drinkers have been known to put the “cork in the bottle” and never look back.
 They are, however, the exception to the rule.

 The truth is you’re not really giving up something, as much as you are gaining self-control, better health and more freedom, all while saving money.

-The thought of having no alcohol for the rest of one’s life, seems “mind-boggling” to someone who loves to drink.
+The thought of having no alcohol for the rest of one’s life, may seem mind-boggling to someone who loves to drink.
 Heavy drinkers and alcoholics often dream of controlling their drinking but seem to “freeze” at the scope of the concept.
 The thought of enjoying holidays, sporting events and parties without a drink for the rest of their life seems impossible.

-That’s right, alcohol is classified as a “depressant”.
+In reality, alcohol is classified as a “depressant.”
 It slows breathing, reaction time, and relaxes the muscles.
 That means a person who has been drinking large amounts of booze has been taking a depressant type of drug for quite a while.

 Alcoholism is now referred to as Alcohol Use Disorder (AUD), and is considered a progressive brain disease by most experts.
 Heavy consumption of alcohol has a lot of negative side effects and ramifications whether someone actually has AUD or not.